Anita-91/YOUTUBE_DATA_HARVESTING_AND_WAREHOUSING/README.md

 1. CONNECT TO YOUTUBE API : Retrieval of youtube channel information like Channel, Playlist, Videos, Comments for videos, etc by giving channel Id as input using the YouTube API.

-2. COLLECT AND STORE DATA :
+2. COLLECT AND EXTRACT DATA :
     ---> The API and the Channel ID (Extracted from the Channel Page) is used to retrieve channel details, videos details and comment details.
-    ---> Clean the extracted data and then Converting to dataframe using Pandas.
+    ---> Clean the extracted data and then Convert it to dataframe using Pandas.

 3. MIGARTE TO MYSQL : Migration of data to a MYSSQL database for storing all the information about channels and also efficient querying and analysis.